kenji-mido/OSS_general_documents/CONTRIBUTING_mido.md

 # Contributing Guidelines

 We gratefully accept contributions from the community.
-Please take a moment to review this document and our [Code of Conduct](CODE_OF_CONDUCT.md) in order to make the contribution process efficient and pleasant for everyone involved.
+Please take a moment to review this document, our [Code of Conduct](CODE_OF_CONDUCT.md), and our [Privacy Policy](PrivacyPolicy.md) in order to make the contribution process efficient and pleasant for everyone involved.

 ## Bug Reports